 Read more about the Michener Fellowships in Creative Writing

-Candidates for the M.F.A. degree must complete between 36-42 credits.
+The MFA in Creative Writing is a terminal degree.
+Candidates for the MFA degree must complete between 36-42 credits.
 18 of these are taken in the area of writing specialization.
 These include workshop courses (12 credits) and thesis (6 credits).
-The remaining credits are taken in literature and forms/craft classes (12 credits), electives (6 credits), and, for those with a teaching assistantship, a creative writing teaching practicum and the option of taking a second teaching practicum in preparation for teaching composition.
+The remaining credits are taken in forms/craft classes (12 credits), electives (6 credits), and, for those with a teaching assistantship, a creative writing teaching practicum and the option of taking a second teaching practicum in preparation for teaching composition.
+Among the variety of electives, graduate students have taken courses in literature, interactive media, screenwriting, and photography.
 Teaching assistants have the option to take one section of workshop or forms either within their concentration or in the other during the third year.

 The final thesis must be a book-length manuscript in the student's field of interest.
 In fiction an approximate one hundred fifty pages are expected; in poetry, fifty.
 A portfolio is due at the end of the final semester.
 It consists of a critical paper, a sample of creative work, a self-assessment, and an annotated bibliography.